threefoldtech/0-core/docs/booting/qemu.md

 ### Making overlay

-For development mode we can create a small overlay device which overwrites the files inside G8OS.
+For development mode we can create a small overlay device which overwrites the files inside Zero-OS.

 See [Hot Debug](https://github.com/g8os/initramfs/tree/1.1.0-alpha#hot-debug-inject-files-without-rebuilding-the-vmlinuz) for detailed instructions.